darrenks/nibbles/docs/tutorial_minutiae.md

 	[1]
 	[2,3]

-But note that if all lines only had 1 or less ints then we would treat it is a single list and not auto map (because that could have just been accomplished using `:$`.
+But note that if all lines only had 1 or less ints then we would treated it is a single list and not auto mapped (because that could have just been accomplished using `:$~`.

 	p ;$
 $Output "12 888\n34\n56\n78"